quii/learn-go-with-tests/for/readme.md

 PASS
 ```

-What that means is our function takes 136 nanoseconds to run.
+What that means is our function takes 136 nanoseconds to run (on my computer).
 Which is pretty ok!

 ### Practice exercises